Terms for Business Services

 “DIA Services” means the dedicated internet access (or leased line internet or point to point connection) services, as more particularly detailed in your Order Confirmation and on our Website.
 This includes any Additional Services.

-“Early Termination Charge" means such amounts as may be detailed in the Price List, or, if no amounts are so detailed in the Price List, reasonable compensation in respect of the losses, costs, charges and/or expenses we may incur as a result of (i) us terminating the Contract pursuant to clause 11.1 during the Minimum Term; or (ii) you terminating the Contract pursuant to clause 10.3 during the Minimum Term; which may in each case include (but are not limited to) administration costs, the costs of installation (to the extent not already paid for by you), and any loss of profits.
-When calculating our loss of profits, such calculation will be based on our loss of profits for the duration of the remainder of the Minimum Term.
+“Early Termination Charge" means such amounts as may be detailed in the Price List, or, if no amounts are so detailed in the Price List, reasonable compensation in respect of the losses, costs, charges and/or expenses we may incur as a result of (i) us terminating the Contract pursuant to clause 11.1 during any Minimum Term; or (ii) you terminating the Contract pursuant to clause 10.3 during any Minimum Term; which may in each case include (but are not limited to) administration costs, the costs of installation (to the extent not already paid for by you), and any loss of profits.
+When calculating our loss of profits, such calculation will be based on our loss of profits for the duration of the remainder of any Minimum Term.

 “Install Cancellation Fee” means the fee set out in the Price List.